-In July 2022, the government announced its commitment to provide equal access to NHS funded IVF (in vitro fertilisation) treatment for non-heterosexual couples.
+In July 2022, the government announced its commitment to provide equal access to NHS-funded IVF (in vitro fertilisation) treatment for non-heterosexual couples.

-Until recently, the NHS required couples where both partners were born female to provide proof that they had tried to conceive at least six times (sometimes up to twelve) on a self-funded basis, before they would be considered for NHS subsidised treatment.
+Until recently, the NHS required couples where both partners were born female to provide proof that they had tried to conceive at least six times (sometimes up to twelve) on a self-funded basis before they would be considered for NHS subsidised treatment.
 Heterosexual couples were only required to try to conceive for 2 years, with no minimum number of attempts before they became eligible.

 Private treatments, such as IVF and IUI (intrauterine insemination), are extremely expensive.
-Stonewall, LGBTQ+ rights charity, reported that IUI costs between £350-£1,600 per cycle at a private clinic and estimate that a couple needing to fund 12 cycles of IUI will have to spend around £25,000 before being eligible for NHS care.
+Stonewall, an LGBTQ+ rights charity, reported that IUI costs between £350-£1,600 per cycle at a private clinic and estimated that a couple needing to fund 12 cycles of IUI will have to spend around £25,000 before being eligible for NHS care.
 For many, this can lead to couples being unable to pursue their dreams of having a family, or even considering unregulated and potentially dangerous routes.

 The barrier of proving infertility has been removed, making NHS care much more accessible for non-heterosexual couples in the UK looking to access fertility treatment.